 If you are in the process of trying to move your business online, you undoubtedly come across the seemingly thousands of platforms that allow you to build your online store.
-We deal with over 4000 online stores daily and have talked to a few to pick their brains and see which platforms are more popular what they would recommend.
+We deal with over 4000 online stores daily and have talked to a few to pick their brains and see which platforms are more popular which one they would recommend.

-We narrowed it down to the two most popular e-commerce platforms and decided to take a closer at our top two and see how they compare.
-Let’s have a look.
+We narrowed it down to the two most popular e-commerce platforms and decided to take a closer look at our top two and see how they compare.
+Let’s dive in.

 Shopify is one of the most popular e-commerce platforms in the world.
 Shopify indeed covers all grounds with beautiful templates, Amazon, eBay, Instagram and Facebook integration, advanced analytics, big app store and a great inventory management system.

 Who is Shopify for?

 Shopify has no specific target group.
 Small startups and big brands like (Harry’s Razors) use Shopify.
 Shopify is, however, more popular with small-medium business because of the relatively low price entry point and the fact that you don’t need any programming skills to start.
 The great thing is that Shopify allows you to grow and will grow with you.
 Shopify has an intuitive backend that would take only a few hours to get completely to grips with making it more appealing to the not so tech-savvy.

 “Shopify has more than 2500 apps ranging from advanced analytic data to email opt-in forms. “